marksull/err-backend-cisco-spark/README.md

 Cisco Spark integration.
 Unfortunately cmlCiscoSparkSDK does not support Python 3+ and errbot is recommended to run as 3.3+.

-As a workaround simply run futurize (http://python-future.org/automatic_conversion.html#futurize-py2-to-py2-3) of this package before installing
+As a workaround simply run futurize (http://python-future.org/automatic_conversion.html#futurize-py2-to-py2-3) on this package before installing:

 ```
 futurize --stage1 cmlCiscoSparkSDK/**/*.py